KatTheGit/sylvan-row/README.md

 ## Play

-The game is not yet playable.
+The game is currently having scheduled playtests at https://discord.gg/4SbwGZeYcx.
+Otherwise:

 Run the game:
 ```sh